-3. Respect and Create Digitally-Savvy, Supportive Leadership
+3. Create Digitally-Savvy, Supportive Leadership

 Your leadership team are culture ambassadors.
 They instill your norms and values and they are responsible for widespread buy-in.
 They create the psychological safety required to have open conversations with staff around fears.
 Without their support and buy-in, your pain points and aims fail to filter down.

 Articulate the problems the organization is facing and your reasons for pursuing change.
-Rationalize the changes and what they mean for each member of the organization so that the leaders can have difficult conversations.
+Rationalize the changes and what they mean for each organization member so that the leaders can have difficult conversations.
 Bring them up to speed on your thinking and offer training if needed.
 Have your HR team speak to them about how to communicate with the team.
 Invest in your leaders because trickle down benefits permeate the entire company.

 If this means bringing in more digitally-savvy leadership, do so early.
 70% of digital transformations incur a change in leadership during the evolution.